 What is the function of art in our lives?
 The ‘What is Good Art?‘ competition and exhibition was begun as a means to explore how visual art and ethics are intertwined, in how we view things and how that effects us.
 The theme for What Is Good Art?
 2017-2018 is Community.

 As always, the WIGA theme is intentionally broad and open to many interpretations.

 Spring Art Contest and Exhibition

 Each spring, Team Kenan holds the WIGA competition around a different theme.
 Duke University students are encouraged to submit entries to compete for four prizes, and have their work displayed in a collective exhibition in the Keohane Kenan Gallery of the West Duke Building.
 A distinguished panel of experts in art and/or ethics convene to select pieces for display.
-All Duke students are invited to submit works in any medium for the spring contest and exhibition around the theme of “What Were You Thinking?”
+All Duke students are invited to submit works in any medium for the spring contest and exhibition around the theme of “Community.”